brain4j-org/silicon/README.md

 # Silicon

-**A unified, high-level GPU computing API.
+**High-level & cross-platform API that unifies GPU computing (CUDA, Metal, OpenCL).
 Write once, run anywhere.**

 > ⚠️ Silicon is under active development: the API is stabilizing, but breaking changes may still occur.